cmclark00/XBLA-Automation/Readme.md

 Make sure you have a modern version of Python 3 installed, you can check this with python --version in the command line.
 Make sure you have some kind of unarchiving program that can handle Rar files.
-Make sure there are no random files in your archive.
-There shouldn't be any text files.
-If there are, delete them.
-The only file that should be in your archive is the PIRS file at the innermost subdirectory.

 Instructions for use:

-In the comand line install patool using "pip install patool".
+In the command line install patool using "pip install patool".

 Download the zipped project file and extract all of its contents to your home directory.
 In Windows this is usually C:\Users\username.